-You know my frog family loves nothing more than to ribbit about Walt Disney World’s four main theme parks, but our Orlando trip isn’t complete without splashing around at one of the resort’s two water parks — especially during the hot summer months!
+As much as we love hoppin’ around Walt Disney World’s four main theme parks, we also like to take a relaxing break by chilling out at one of the resort’s two water parks — especially during the hot summer months!
 You might have seen our guide to Blizzard Beach.
 Today, we're charting new waters with our guide to Disney's Typhoon Lagoon Water Park.
 Just in time for the summer, Typhoon Lagoon will reopen on March 17, 2024.
 Get ready to set sail!

 Legend has it that a gnarly storm ravaged Mount Mayday years ago, creating Typhoon Lagoon.
 The tropical bay is full of "shipwrecked" items, including the iconic “Miss Tilly” (a boat that now rests atop Mount Mayday), stray surfboards and more.
 We love the tropical theming and fun vibes here!

-The water is heated during the cooler months, so you can enjoy Typhoon Lagoon's tropical theming most months of the year.
+The water is heated during the cooler months, so you can enjoy Typhoon Lagoon most months of the year.
 The odd cool snap does roll through during the winter months, forcing all of the Orlando water parks to close.
 Disney's Typhoon Lagoon is open daily for most of the year, except during refurbishments.
 These refurbishments take place each year for a couple of winter months, while Blizzard Beach stays open — and vice versa — so at least one water park will always be open.

 We've got splashin' good deals for visiting Typhoon Lagoon!
-We recommend adding the water parks on to your standard Disney park tickets with Park Hopper Plus.
-This allows you to visit all four Disney theme parks and two water parks during your visit!
+We recommend adding the water parks to your standard Disney park tickets with Park Hopper Plus.
+This option allows you to visit all four Disney theme parks and two water parks during your vacation!
 These tickets truly give you the full Walt Disney World experience and are perfect for the especially hot summer months when a break at Typhoon Lagoon is much needed.
-We explain all the ins and outs of the ticket in our Disney Park Hopper Plus Guide.
+For more information, learn all about the details of the ticket in our Disney Park Hopper Plus Guide.
 There is also a 1-day water park ticket available, often as low as $60 a person!

-Parking is free at both of Disney World’s water parks, but it can fill up quickly during the peak summer season.
-If you're staying on site at a Walt Disney World Resort hotel, you can hop on the free bus transportation to and from your hotel and Typhoon Lagoon.
+Parking is complimentary for guests of Disney World’s water parks, but be aware that it can fill up quickly during the peak summer season.
+If you're staying on-site at a Walt Disney World Resort hotel, you can hop on the free bus transportation to and from your hotel and Typhoon Lagoon.

-Especially during peak times, Typhoon Lagoon will reach max capacity in the early afternoon and not re-open for entry until later in the day.
-For this reason and to get a leap on crowds in general, we highly recommend arriving at park opening to get in plenty of ride time when there are the fewest people in the park.
-Plus you can make sure you snag enough beach chairs for your whole squad!
+Especially during peak times, Typhoon Lagoon can reach max capacity in the early afternoon and will not re-open for entry until later in the day.
+For this reason, and to get a jump on crowds in general, we highly recommend arriving at park opening to get in plenty of ride time when there are the fewest people in the park.
+Plus you can make sure you snag prime beach chair seating for your squad!

 There's nothing better than a good lazy river, right?
 Kick your feet up as you lounge in an inner tube down the scenic creek and soak in the sun.